GyulyVGC/sniffnet/README.md

 Most of the errors that can occur are likely due to your system missing required pcap dependencies, necessary to correctly analyze a network adapter.

-Check the [Install & Run](#Install-&-Run) section for instructions on how to proceed.
+Check the [Install and Run](#install-and-run) section for instructions on how to proceed.

 For a Windows reference, you can check [issue #1](https://github.com/GyulyVGC/sniffnet/issues/1).